szczyglis-dev/py-gpt/README.md

 ![v2_mode_chat](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_mode_chat.png)

-**Vision:** If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the `Vision (inline)` plugin in the Plugins menu.
-This plugin allows you to send photos or images from your camera for analysis in any Chat mode.
+**Vision:** If you want to analyze photos from disk, screenshots, or camera captures and the currently selected model cannot accept image input, enable the `Vision (inline)` plugin in the Plugins menu.
+The plugin uses a separately configured image-capable Chat model only for the image-analysis turn.
+The fallback model can come from any supported provider (for example OpenAI, Google, Anthropic, xAI, OpenRouter, or another OpenAI-compatible provider), as long as the model is configured for Chat and image input.

 ![v3_vision_plugins](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_vision_plugins.png)